Music Composition Bachelor's Degree Program

 • Reflect on your compositional process and articulate artistic choices and intentions

-• Compose a piece for voice and piano, or multiple voices
+• Compose music for voice and piano or multiple voices

 Read Less